 ...It's a real mix of students, drawn from nearly every elementary and middle school in the district.
 One-third of the students have special needs, ranging from the academically gifted to those with behavioral and learning disabilities.
 There are a mildly mentally retarded student, a couple of transitional [ESL] students and a student quite mobile in his wheelchair.
 Twenty of the students are Asian, African-American, Latino or Asian American.

 -Mary E. Cronin, SeattleTimes

-Bellevue International School and Lake Washington International Community School have been consistently ranked in the top tier of schools nationwide by both Newsweek and USA Today.
+Bellevue International School and Lake Washington International Community School, Kirkland, have been consistently ranked in the top tier of schools nationwide by both Newsweek and USA Today.

 As co-founder and program developer at both schools, I have created this website to describe the instructional practices and program goals that produced this consistent record of student achievement--by design.
 The lessons we learned establishing these schools can guide developers of new charter schools across the United States.